Essential Phone: Sales

 In its first month of release, shipments of the Essential Phone were very low, with sales of around 5,000 units estimated being sold through Sprint.
 Due to low demand, Essential reduced the price of the phone from an initial US$699 to US$499.
 Customers who purchased the phone at the original price could claim a US$200 "friends and family" code that could be used to purchase the 360-degree camera module or another Essential Phone.

 Essential claim six figure sales numbers, estimated to be about 150,000 phones.

 Successor

 The PH-2, a successor that was in the works according to designers has been cancelled.
 According to sources at Essential in October 2018, the company was working on another phone that operates primarily under voice control to automate certain tasks, such as responding to emails and text messages or making appointments.

 On October 9, 2019, Essential founder Andy Rubin shared Project Gem which was planned to be the company's upcoming smartphone.
 The images shared by Rubin showed an abnormally tall smartphone running on Android.
 On February 12, 2020, as part of their announcement regarding ceasing operations, Essential showcased videos of the phone and stated they had, "taken Gem as far as we can and regrettably have no clear path to deliver it to customers."

+In 2021, the british consumer electronics company Nothing bought the brand.